Nick Anderson (basketball): Early years

 Anderson left school and entered the NBA draft in 1989, where he was selected with the 11th pick of the first round by the Orlando Magic.
 As the Magic were an expansion team that season, Anderson was the first draft pick in the franchise's history.

 Like most expansion franchises, the Magic were a young team and Anderson was one of its few bright spots.
 As a result, the Magic were awarded high draft picks in several consecutive years, including Dennis Scott in 1990, Shaquille O'Neal in 1992, and Chris Webber, who was traded for a package including Penny Hardaway in 1993.
 In his first few seasons, Anderson was the Magic's top scoring option, and led the team in points per game during the 1991–92 season.
 As the team's talent level increased, Anderson was gradually relegated to a lesser offensive role but remained a consistent member of the team's starting lineup.
-Exceptions include the April 23, 1993, game at New Jersey, in which he scored a career-high 50 points off the bench.
+Exceptions include the April 23, 1993 game at New Jersey, in which he scored a career-high 50 points off the bench.
 In 1994–95, Anderson led Orlando in three-pointers with 179, and averaged 15.9 points per game.
 The Magic won 57 games, finished with the best record in the Eastern Conference, and won their first ever Atlantic Division title.

 1994–95 postseason

 In the Eastern Conference semifinals, the Magic faced the Chicago Bulls and Michael Jordan, who had recently returned from an aborted baseball career wearing the number 45 instead of his famous number 23.
 At the end of Game One, Anderson famously stripped Jordan from behind, leading to the game-winning basket for the Magic.
 He later commented that Jordan "didn't look like the old Michael Jordan" and that "No. 45 doesn't explode like No. 23 used to."
-Jordan then returned to wearing his old number in the next game, scoring 38 points in a Bulls win.
+Jordan then returned to wearing his old number in the next game, scoring 38 points in a Bulls win; the Magic would bounce back and win the series to advance to their first NBA Finals.

 Game One of the NBA Finals was against the defending champion Houston Rockets, at the Orlando Arena.
 With the Magic up by three points late in the game, Anderson, typically a 70% free throw shooter, missed four consecutive free throws that could have sealed the victory for Orlando.
 Kenny Smith hit a three-pointer for Houston shortly thereafter, tying the game and sending it to overtime.
 The Rockets went on to win the game in overtime and eventually swept the Magic, winning their second consecutive NBA Championship.
 As a result of this incident, some Orlando fans began to label Anderson with the derogatory nicknames of "Nick the Brick" and "Brick Anderson".